Commonwealth Sport backs Ahmedabad for centenary games

 Recognising Nigeria’s strong bid, the Commonwealth Sport Executive Board will develop a strategy to accelerate Nigeria’s hosting ambitions, including potential consideration for the 2034 Games.
 This move reflects Commonwealth Sport’s strategic commitment to securing the future Games pipeline and hosting the Games on the African continent for the first time.

-The next step is for the full Commonwealth membership to vote on Amdavad, paving the way for what could be a historic celebration of sport, culture, and Commonwealth unity in 2030.
+The next step is for the full Commonwealth membership to vote on Ahmedabad, paving the way for what could be a historic celebration of sport, culture, and Commonwealth unity in 2030.

+India being recommended to host the centenary Commonwealth Games in 2030 is a proud milestone in India's journey as a global sporting powerhouse.
+It is a celebration of our nation's sporting spirit and talent - Nita Ambani, Founder Chairperson, Reliance Foundation